 The following blog was originally published by the Huffington Post on 11/3/2011.
 I have decided to update it for HistoryMonocle to include other counter-arguments to the ridiculous Oxfordian theory.
 The additions will be amended at the end, starting with #11.
-The original blog led to an hour-long radio interview for me with WPR.
-It also led to brief email correspondences with Shakespeare scholars James Shapiro, Harold Bloom and Stanley Wells.
+The original blog led to an hour-long radio interview for me with WPR and to brief email correspondences with Shakespeare scholars James Shapiro, Harold Bloom and Stanley Wells.
 Dr. Wells was kind enough to catch an error of mine in the original, which was then fixed.

 Here is the blog updated for you:

 I write this blog on the heels of the new “Shakespeare” movie Anonymous, a historically inaccurate film containing at least five conspiracy theories.
 The protagonist is Edward de Vere, Earl of Oxford, praised by literary “birthers” as the true author of Shakespeare’s work.
 The Oxfordian theory has continued to be a popular theory, however easily dismissed.

 In an effort to do my academic duty to save young minds from going astray, I present to you ten (plus 2 later additions) of the most obvious reasons that William Shakespeare is the author of the works of William Shakespeare.

 1. Edward de Vere, Earl of Oxford was dead in 1604.

 Thirteen of Shakespeare’s plays date from 1604 until 1613, nine years after Oxford’s burial in an unmarked grave.
 Measure for Measure, Othello, King Lear,Macbeth, Antony and Cleopatra, the Tempest and Coriolanus are included among the thirteen.